dqops/dqo/docs/dqo-concepts/checks/profiling-checks/profiling-checks.md

 ## Checks configuration in the YAML file
-Advance profiling data quality checks, like other data quality checks in DQO checks are defined as YAML files.
+Profiling data quality checks, like other data quality checks in DQO are defined as YAML files.

 Below is an example of the YAML file showing sample configuration of a profiling column data quality check nulls_percent.